Campaign Mailer for a Judicial Campaign - How to Write Direct Mail

-Avoiding Recusal Issues in Your Campaign Mailer
+Campaign Mailer: Avoiding Recusal Issues in Judicial Mail

-Writing a campaign mailer for a judicial candidate presents its own set of challenges.
+Writing a campaign mailer for a judicial candidate presents many challenges.
 For most legislative races, it’s easy to say that you’ll “stand up for affordable healthcare” or “fight for a living wage.”
 But judicial candidates often can’t come out for or against a particular issue.
 If they do, they may have to recuse themselves in the event that they win and one of those cases comes before them as judge.
 So, if you can’t say you’ll be for or against something, how do you develop a contrast in your campaign mailers and persuade voters to be on your side?
 Below are some tips on writing effective campaign mailers for judicial campaigns.

 Emphasize your experience